 Since Patrick McGoohan seemed to be partially channeling Aleister Crowley for this episode I’ll mention the abundance of Masonic imagery in Fall Out.
 I’ll also point out that the elaborate layers of deception employed by the Villagekeepers in their Head Games make more sense if we think of them as Machiavellian variations on old-school Masonic Initiation ordeals.
 Think “Hermetic Order of the Golden Dawn meets The Prince.”

 Back to this Outline, Number Two and Number Forty-Eight are made aware of the charges against them and then are imprisoned in glass tubes to await sentencing.
 Number Six is now told that since he has withstood all attempts to break him he is given a choice – “Lead us, or go.”
 (Again, since the Head Game continues this is a meaningless offer.)

 The Prisoner, after having resisted all attempts to have others impose their will upon him, refuses to take a role in which he would be imposing his will upon others.
+He chooses to go.
 Next, McGoohan is told that before he is set free he will get his wish to meet the never-seen Number One.

 Our hero is escorted through labyrinthine corridors past the glass-enclosed Number Two and Number Forty-Eight.
 The midget Butler (Angelo Muscat) is on hand, too.
 Ultimately McGoohan is allowed to enter the bridge of a rocketship/ missile.